-Evidence of a direct effect of sodium reduction on CVD outcomes is the ideal, but few studies to this effect are available.
-A recent meta-analysis of six randomised trials showed that dietary restriction of 2-2.3 g (half a teaspoon) per day was associated with a 20% reduction in cardiovascular events.23 Other evidence is provided by long term follow up (10 – 15 year) of the two Trials of Hypertension Prevention (TOHP I and II) randomised control trials, which demonstrated a 25% reduction in CVD events with sodium reduction.24,25 The WHO,1 in their newly published guideline on sodium intake for adults and children concluded that “The evidence regarding the relationship between sodium intake and blood pressure was of high quality, whereas the evidence regarding sodium intake and all-cause mortality, cardiovascular disease, stroke and coronary heart disease was of lower quality”.
+Evidence of a direct effect of sodium reduction on CVD outcomes is the ideal, however few studies to this effect are available.
+A recent meta-analysis of six randomised trials indicated that dietary restriction of 2-2.3 g of salt (half a teaspoon) per day was associated with a 20% reduction in cardiovascular events.29Other evidence is provided by the long term follow up (10 – 15 year) analysis of the two Trials of Hypertension Prevention (TOHP I and II) randomised control trials, which demonstrated a 25% reduction in CVD events with sodium reduction.30,31 The WHO,1 in their newly published guideline on sodium intake for adults and children concluded that “The evidence regarding the relationship between sodium intake and blood pressure was of high quality, whereas the evidence regarding sodium intake and all-cause mortality, cardiovascular disease, stroke and coronary heart disease was of lower quality”.
+A more recent meta-analyses of He et al.32 reported that a modest reduction in salt intake for 4 or more weeks causes significant and important decreases in blood pressure in hypertensive as well as normotensive individuals.
+Furthermore, modest salt reduction over a longer term had no adverse effect on hormone or lipid levels.
+Aburto et al.28 reported in their systematic review and meta-analyses that reduced salt intake has no adverse effect on blood lipids, catecholamine levels or renal function.
+No associations were determined between sodium intake and all-cause mortality in the various observational studies undertaken, however significant effects on mortality from stroke and coronary heart disease were reported.

 Cost-effectiveness of salt reduction

-Bibbins-Domingo et al.26 projected that a regulatory intervention designed to achieve a reduction in salt intake of 3 gram per day in the USA would save 194,000 to 392,000 quality-adjusted life-years (QALY) and $10 billion to $24 billion in health care costs annually.
+Bibbins-Domingo et al.33 projected that a regulatory intervention designed to achieve a reduction in salt intake of 3 gram per day in the USA would save 194,000 to 392,000 quality-adjusted life-years (QALY) and $10 billion to $24 billion in health care costs annually.
 They calculated that even a modest reduction of 1 gram salt per day between 2010 and 2019 will be more cost-effective than using medications to lower blood pressure in all persons with hypertension.
-Modelling has also been performed for 23 developing countries, and has shown that a 15% reduction in salt intake would avert 8.5 million deaths, at a low cost of $0.40 – 1.00 per person per year.27 A recent review concluded that there is significant evidence to suggest that modifying salt intake and promoting weight reduction may reduce cardiovascular risk related to hypertension in urban, developing communities of African descent.28 Bertram and co-workers reported on the effect on cardiovascular disease in South Africa if the sodium content of bread, margarine, gravy and soup is reduced.29 They calculated that the proposed reductions would result in 7400 fewer cardiovascular deaths and 4300 less non-fatal strokes per year compared with 2008, with cost savings of up to R300 million.
+Modelling has also been performed for 23 developing countries, and this has determined that a 15% reduction in salt intake would avert 8.5 million deaths, at a low cost of $0.40 – 1.00 per person per year.34 A recent review concluded that there is significant evidence to suggest that modifying salt intake and promoting weight reduction may reduce cardiovascular risk related to hypertension in urban, developing communities of African descent.35 Bertram and co-workers reported regarding the effect on cardiovascular disease in South Africa if the sodium content of bread, margarine, gravy and soup is reduced.36 They calculated that the proposed reductions would result in 7400 fewer cardiovascular deaths and 4300 less non-fatal strokes per year compared with 2008, with cost savings of up to R300 million.

 Salt intake patterns